Wellness at ASU Library

 -

 An interfaith reflection room is located on the concourse level of Hayden Library.
-This room provides the ASU community a quiet space for contemplation, meditation, reflection or prayer.
-Within this larger room are three private reflection rooms, and each private room fits one person.
+This room provides the ASU community a quiet space for contemplation, meditation, reflection, or prayer.
+Within this larger room are three private reflection rooms, each of which accommodates one person.
 We ask that users of this space limit their use of electronics.

 -

-An ablution room is on the concourse level of Hayden Library, across from the wellness and lactation rooms.
-Please stop by the Information Desk on the concourse level for the room key.
+An ablution room is located on the concourse level of Hayden Library, across from the wellness and lactation rooms.
+Please stop by the Information Desk on the concourse level to pick up your room key.

 Wellness and Lactation Rooms